-Depending on career goals and interests, students can also focus their degrees in one of four areas:
+Depending on career goals and interests, students can also focus their degrees in one of four areas of emphases:

 College and university teaching: This emphasis is for students who are seeking a career in teaching or research at the community college, college, or university level.

 New media and information technology: Although all students in the program take some courses in new media, students in this emphasis seek careers specifically in new media (publishing, education, or a college or university history department where they would serve as the department’s lead person in new media and information technology).
 This emphasis requires more advanced work in new media than any other.

 Public and applied history: This emphasis prepares students for work in applied areas of history, such as museums, archives, federal government work, preservation, and editing, or helps students already working in those areas to advance.
 In some cases, students will do advanced course work in their field of work; in other cases, they will acquire knowledge or skills that will foster their professional work (such as nonprofit management).

 Professional development: This emphasis responds to the needs of students who have already launched a career and want a doctoral degree to further career goals or fulfill personal intellectual goals.
 Candidates who need flexible scheduling will be advised on a case-by-case basis.